saxix/django-iadmin/README.rst

 iAdmin is a replacement of standard django admin application.

-.note:: Django 1.4 required
+.note:: This is a high unstable repository.
+I'm working for Django 1.4 and django-admin-tools integration.
+Do NOT use if you don't know what you are doing....

 Features
 --------

-- multiple columns portlets-like home page
 - tabbed view of inlines
 - mass updates functionality
 - export to csv with options and formatting